China–Japan–South Korea trilateral summit

-The China–Japan–South Korea trilateral summit is an annual summit meeting held between the People's Republic of China, Japan and South Korea, three major countries in East Asia and the World's 2nd, 3rd & 9th Largest Economies.
+The China–Japan–South Korea trilateral summit is an annual summit meeting attended by the People's Republic of China, Japan and South Korea, three major countries in East Asia and the world's second, fourth and 12th largest economies.
 The first summit was held during December 2008 in Fukuoka, Japan.
 The talks are focused on maintaining strong trilateral relations, the regional economy and disaster relief.

 The summits were first proposed by South Korea in 2004, as a meeting outside the framework of the ASEAN Plus Three, with the three major economies of East Asia having a separate community forum.
 In November 2007 during the ASEAN Plus Three meeting, the leaders of China, Japan, and South Korea held their eighth meeting, and decided to strengthen political dialogue and consultations between the three countries, eventually deciding on an ad hoc meeting to be held in 2008.

 In September 2011, the three countries launched the Trilateral Cooperation Secretariat in Seoul.
-The Secretary-General is appointed on a two-year rotational basis in the order of Korea, Japan, and China.
-Each country other than the one of the Secretary-General nominates a Deputy Secretary-General respectively.
+The secretary-general is appointed on a two-year rotational basis in the order of Korea, Japan, and China.
+Each country other than that of the secretary-general nominates a deputy secretary-general respectively.